 The faculty of The Programs in Occupational Therapy is dedicated to enabling students to become respected professionals.
-To this end, we expect all students to consider their academic environment as they would a clinical setting.
-Faculty will be using this Professional Development Report as a guide for providing feedback to every student.
-In addition, we have constructed a policy that will assist in counseling students who consistently demonstrate behaviors that are unacceptable.
-If a report is completed on a student, the classroom instructor will discuss the form with the student, and have the student sign the report to acknowledge its completion.
-It is then to be submitted to the student's advisor.
-The advisor will retain all reports, and meet monthly with the student to monitor positive change in professionalism.
+To this end, we will be using this Professional Development Profile as a guide for providing feedback to every student.
+In addition, we have constructed a policy and Professional Development Report that will assist in counseling students who consistently demonstrate behaviors that are unacceptable.